caroleolivier/caroleolivier.github.io/_posts/2017-10-29-user-secrets.md

 <br/>

-So User Secrets are very useful when developping ASP.NET Core applications locally.
-I am very new to it to be honest and there might be other (maybe better) ways of achieving this but I like it for now.
-There is only one thing that bothers me, it is the extra if statement in code to do extra operations when running locally.
+So Secret Manager is very useful when developping ASP.NET Core applications locally.
+There are other ways of achieving the same things (like using environment variables) but I like this solution, it was very straighforward to configure.
+There is only one thing that bothers me: the extra `if` statement in code to execute extra operations in development.
 I don't like it very much, I prefer when the code path remains the same no matter what environments the code is running in.
 However, that will do for now!